anagha-google/dataproc-labs/1-dataproc-serverless-with-terraform/README.md

 ### 5.1.
 Curate customer master data

-In this section, from PySpark, we transform customer master data (parquet) and service threshold data (CSV) and join them, and persist to GCS.<br>
+In this section, from PySpark, we transform customer master data (parquet) and service threshold data (CSV) and join them, and persist to GCS.<br><br>
-Review the code first.<br>

 #### 5.1.1.
 Abstract of the Pyspark script
 This script -<br>